mbaldassarri/alarm-grotta/README.md

 My goal was to give the users at home a simple way to turn the alarm on/off: so why not using voice instead of an app?
 The current Alarm System at home doesn't have an integrated Alexa Skill to turn on/off the alarm.
 I created it, and integrated it with a Node middleware that specifically interacts with the Alarm endpoint.
+Also added a Telegram bot in order to handle the alarm directly from it.

 ### About the Alexa Skill
 A dedicated Alexa skill was created using Python language.
 It helps the user to schedule the alarm arming at home, so it can change the Alarm status at a preferred time.
 This way the user has got some time to leave the house with no rush.